Ramen Noodle Soup

 Here’s what you’ll need to make this delicious dish:

-• Ramen Noodles: Use fresh or dried ramen noodles; they cook quickly and absorb flavors well.
+• Ramen Noodles: Opt for fresh or dried noodles; they cook quickly and soak up flavors beautifully.

-• Chicken Broth: Choose low-sodium chicken broth for better control over salt levels; homemade broth can also enhance flavor.
+• Chicken Broth: Use low-sodium broth for better control over saltiness; it’s the soul of this soup.

 The full ingredients list, including measurements, is provided in the recipe card directly below.